-When players hear the phrase 'amp modeling', they probably bring to mind one of two things.
-Guitarists of a certain age will remember fondly the little red bean Line 6 POD, which brought modeling to the masses, while the young guns will see the overflowing racks of modern touring bands on YouTube, with Axe-FX and Kemper amp simulators powering touring juggernauts.
+When players hear the phrase best amp modelers, they probably bring to mind one of two things.
+Guitarists of a certain age will remember fondly the little red bean-shaped Line 6 POD, which brought modeling to the masses, while the young guns will see the overflowing racks of modern touring bands on YouTube, with Axe-FX and Kemper amp simulators powering the biggest touring juggernauts.

 - Looking for a cheap amp?
 Try the best guitar amplifiers under $500

-- These are the best multi-effects pedals right now
+- These are the best guitar amps for all budgets

-The technology in our best amp modelers round-up is unrecognizable from those first innovations, and some of the higher-end gear comes complete with an eye-watering price tag, but it's not just the preserve of the pros - and we're about to prove why.
+The technology displayed by the gear featured in this best amp modelers round-up is unrecognizable from those first innovations, and some of the higher-end gear comes complete with an eye-watering price tag to match.
+But amp modeling is not just the preserve of the pros – and this guide is going to prove why.

 What’s the best amp modeler?

-If, however, money is limited, there are more affordable options in our best amp modeler guide too.
+If, however, money is limited, there are far more affordable options to check out in our best amp modeler guide too.
 We're huge fans of the Line 6 Helix LT, a leaner, more affordable version of the full fat Helix, including the same dual-DSP architecture.
 Positive Grid's BIAS Amp II is also a winner.
-It runs inside your existing digital audio workstation, like Logic and you can build custom amplifiers, profile amps you own, load impulse responses that simulate specific guitar cabs, and, with the BIAS head, take your tones out of the studio and onto the stage.
+It runs inside your existing digital audio workstation, like Logic and you can build custom guitar amps, profile amps you own, load impulse responses that simulate specific guitar cabs, and, with the BIAS head, take your tones out of the studio and onto the stage.

 The best amp modelers: buying advice

-When it comes to guitar amp modelers, they come in two main flavors - rack and floorboard.
-The big sluggers are the Axe-FX and Kemper, both of which are rack units - although the Kemper does have a head version too.
+When it comes to guitar amp modelers, they come in two main flavors – rack and floorboard.
+The big sluggers are the Axe-Fx and Kemper, both of which are rack units – although the Kemper does have a head version, as well as a new floorboard edition, too.

 When Line 6 entered the market with their innovative Helix system, they brought it out in two formats.
 First, the floorboard, familiar to those that had already used POD floorboards and Line 6 multi-effects in the past, and a rack version.